morningconsult/docker-credential-vault-login/README.md

 ### Configuration File

-This application requires a configuration file in order to determine which authentication method to use and how, if at all, your tokens should be cached.
+**This application relies on the same configuration file as the [Vault agent configuration file](https://www.vaultproject.io/docs/agent/autoauth/index.html).
+The Vault agent documentation will be the primary reference for how to compose this file.**

 At runtime, the process will first search for this file at the path specified by `DCVL_CONFIG_FILE` environmental variable.
 If this environmental variable is not set, it will search for it at the default path `/etc/docker-credential-vault-login/config.hcl`.
 If the configuration file is found in neither location, the process will fail.

-**This configuration file must conform to the same specifications as the [Vault agent configuration file](https://www.vaultproject.io/docs/agent/autoauth/index.html)**, in addition to some application-specific parameters:
+This configuration file is essentially broken into two parts: (1) an authentication method (`auto_auth.method`) and (2) one or more "sinks" (`auto_auth.sink`) which are referred to in the context of this application as "cached tokens".
+The `method` stanza directs how the process will authenticate to your Vault instance in order to obtain a Vault client token, while the `sink` stanzas direct how the process will store client tokens for reuse.
+The cached tokens prevent the need to re-authenticate each time the process is executed.

+While all the rules that apply to the Vault agent configuration file apply here, there are also some additional application-specific rules:

 - **`auto_auth` stanza only**.
 Of the various top-level elements that can be included in the file (e.g. `pid_file`, `exit_after_auth`, and `auto_auth`), only the [`auto_auth`](https://www.vaultproject.io/docs/agent/autoauth/index.html) field is required.
 - **`token` authentication method**.
 In addition to the [authentication methods](https://www.vaultproject.io/docs/agent/autoauth/methods/index.html) supported by the Vault agent (e.g. `aws`, `gcp`, `alicloud`, etc.), a `token` method is also supported which allows you to bypass authentication by manually providing a valid Vault client token.
 See the [Token Authentication](#token-authentication) section for more information